JohannesBuchner/spoken-command-recognition/README.rst

 IV: Putting it together (TODO)
 ------------------------------------

 The best method of Part II should detect voice; the audio segment can then be isolated by cropping before and after.
 The best method of Part III can then be applied to this audio piece, identifying the spoken word.
-Finally, the command associated with that label can be executed (e.g. just saying the word back).
+Finally, the command associated with that label can be executed.

+For example, the computer could just be saying the identified word back, or run a program, shut down, change the speaker volume, etc.